 The exhibit commemorates 100 years of providing the highest quality service to our community.

 Diversity has existed in the Saanich region since long before the first Europeans arrived, and for nearly 200 years immigrants from around the world have chosen to make this area their home.

-At Saanich, we strive to live in harmony with one another and recognize that our differences are what make our community strong.
+In Saanich, we strive to live in harmony with one another and recognize that our differences are what make our community strong.

 Learn more about our shared history by exploring our online exhibit

 Anne Alice Girling (1880 – 1953)

 Annie Girling’s more than 900 photographs show life in Saanich and Victoria from 1912 to the 1940s.
 Girling was born in Suffolk, England in 1880.
 In her early twenties she studied photography in London and produced many accomplished botanical studies, landscapes and portraits.
-She came to Canada with her family in 1912 and settled on the shores of Swan Lake in Saanich on land that would later become part of the Swan Lake Christmas Hill Nature Sanctuary.
+She came to Canada with her family in 1912 and settled on the shores of Swan Lake in Saanich on land that would later become part of the Swan Lake-Christmas Hill Nature Sanctuary.
 Girling's images document the family's experience in their new environment.
 In 2008, Mr. Lindsay Lambert generously donated the collection of glass plate and film negatives to Saanich Archives.
-Descendants of the Girling family have been working with the Archives to identify the images.
+Descendants of the Girling family worked with the Archives to identify the images.